siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 UR = \{u^2 \mid u \ge 0\}
 $$

+The mathematics touched here is already familiar.
+For the full theory of squares, norms, inner products, quadratic forms, matrices, and the law of cosines, the reader should go to the books written by masters of those fields.
+This book is not trying to replace them.

+The aim here is narrower: to look at a small shiny angle where geometry, physics, linear algebra, number theory, and basic algebra meet.
+Each field sees part of the picture.
+Ultrareals gather those views into a single arithmetic
-The mathematics used here is already familiar: squares, norms, inner products, Gram matrices, quadratic forms, and the law of cosines.
-The new move is to stitch those pieces into a single number system: numbers are positive density-values, addition carries relation data, and negative signs belong to orientation, comparison, or bookkeeping rather than to ultrareal magnitude.
+language: numbers are positive density-values, addition carries relation data, and negative signs belong to orientation, comparison, or bookkeeping rather than to ultrareal magnitude.

 ## Positive Square-Form